Public relations in the United States, United Kingdom, and China shares overlapping features

 - Presence of other vehicles

-I think that everybody has a tendency to create metaphors to describe memorable encounters or experiences such as the reading of an exceptionally fine book.
+Metaphors are often used when a person describes memorable experiences such as the reading of an exceptionally fine book.
 Tomba’s study brings to mind the design and performance of a well-tuned sports car.
 Each part fits into place.
 Nothing is superfluous.
 Each part is an essential part nothing more, nothing less.
 A remarkable achievement, a source of inspiration.

 Five backstories related to The Government Next Door (2015)

 The current post concerns backstories that come to mind with regard to Luigi Tomba’s study of governance practices in urban China.

 A back story related to Tomba’s research is provided by Evan Osnos at an interview entitled: A ‘New Yorker’ Writer’s Take On China’s ‘Age Of Ambition’

 “And what they said was, we need to become much more sophisticated about how we conduct what’s known as [sic] Chinese as thought work.
 And so they began to study the masters, really.
 They began to study the United States and the origins of public relations culture.
 So they went back and they actually – if you look in the textbooks for Chinese propaganda officials today, some of the things that they cite are the success of Coca-Cola.
 They say, if you can sell sugar water in effect to people, well, then we can sell anything at all.

 “They also looked very admiringly at the way that the Bush administration dealt with the press in the run-up to the war in Iraq.
 They think this is an example of a successful relationship with the press.
 They also look at the way that Tony Blair’s government in Britain handled the media around the issue of mad cow disease.
 And so there’s been this real effort to study what’s been done in the West and to take from it the best attributes – or at least the most efficient and effective attributes of the free-market public relations industry.”